garciaden/Geo-Mockup/README.md

-# Concord University Lab Software (CULS) Mockup
+# Lab Software Mockup

-This is a basic Flask web application that serves as a UI and workflow template for the Concord University Lab Software.
+This is a basic Flask web application that serves as a UI and workflow template for our senior design lab software project.
 It demonstrates a modular Flask structure, Bootstrap-based UI, and Docker-based development workflow.

 ## Features